KaretsosGithub/Snake_Game/README.md

 ==========
 A simple implemantation of the well-known Snake game.

 This project is based on *Qt5 framework*.
-You must have *Qt5 installed on you system*.
+You must have *Qt5* installed on you system.
 In addition you must install *qtmultimedia* for the sound effects.

 Screenshots
 ===========